Dr. Rostislav Ignatov, MD

 The cyclic nature of cravings, compulsive drinking, and impaired decision-making characterizes the evolving landscape of alcohol abuse.

-Alcohol and the body: Beyond its effects on the brain, alcohol significantly impacts various bodily systems.
+Beyond its effects on the brain, alcohol significantly impacts various bodily systems.
 Prolonged alcohol use contributes to liver damage, cardiovascular issues, and compromised immune function.
 Moreover, alcohol consumption is associated with nutritional deficiencies and an elevated risk of developing various cancers.

-Alcohol and the brain: Alcohol influences neurotransmitter function and disrupts intercellular communication in the brain.
+Alcohol influences neurotransmitter function and disrupts intercellular communication in the brain.
 Excessive alcohol use induces structural changes in the brain, affecting cognitive functions, memory, and emotional regulation.

-The brain’s reward system: becomes particularly vulnerable, reinforcing addictive behaviors and complicating efforts to overcome alcohol dependence.
+The brain’s reward system becomes particularly vulnerable, reinforcing addictive behaviors and complicating efforts to overcome alcohol dependence.

 Embarking on the journey to sobriety is a commendable and often challenging decision.
 Everyone’s path to recovery is unique; the following steps are general guidelines that may help.
 However, seeking professional advice and support is crucial for a successful recovery.